 Avocados contain potassium, a mineral that when included as part of a healthy diet contributes to normal blood pressure.
 Avocados are also naturally free from sodium which may increase the risk of high blood pressure if consumed in excess.

-Published in the scientific journal Nutrients *2 in 2017, researchers in America found that people who ate one avocado a day over six months had higher levels of lutein in the blood.
-Avocados are a source of lutein, a phytochemical that accumulates in the eye.
-Lutein, along with another phytochemical called zeaxanthin, has been found to be protective against a common eye disorder in the elderly called age-related macular degeneration.
+Published in the scientific journal Nutrients*2, researchers in America found that people who ate one avocado a day over six months had higher levels of lutein in the blood.
+Avocados are a source of lutein, a phytochemcial that accumulates in the eye.
+Lutein, along with another phytchemcial called zeaxanthin, has been found to be protective against a common eye disorder in the elderly called age-related macular degeneration.

-In the same study mentioned above, people who ate an avocado daily also had significant improvements in their memory, cognition and problem-solving abilities.
+In the same study mentioned (for the eyes) above, people who ate an avocado daily also had significant improvements in their memory, cognition and problem-solving abilities.
 The lutein in avocados, along with monounsaturated fats, fibre and other bioactive compounds, make this fruit particularly attractive for a healthy brain.

 Avocados can be helpful as part of a successful energy-controlled diet for weight loss.
 Researchers have found that the monounsaturated fats in avocado give a quicker feeling of fullness which reduces overeating.
 The richness may also help make the diet more appetising, reducing the temptation to binge on foods high in sugar and bad fats.

 Avocados are high in a B-vitamin called biotin which contributes to the maintenance of normal hair and skin.
 Nourish your hair and skin from the inside out by adding avocado to your meals.

 *1. Mahmassani HA, Avendano EE, Raman G, Johnson EJ.
 Avocado consumption and risk factors for heart disease: a systematic review and meta-analysis.
 American Journal of Clinical Nutrition.
 2018;107(4): 523–536. https://doi.org/10.1093/ajcn/nqx078.